lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Building an appropriate DAG that is reasonably close to the underlying biology is very very difficult.
-It requires domain specific knowledge, and experts in the mechanisms and biology of the research area should be consulted as you build the DAG.
+It requires domain specific knowledge, consult experts familiar with the mechanisms and biology as you build the DAG.
 As stated in the video, you are guaranteed to build an incomplete DAG.
 That's why you take a few approaches to model selection.

 Let's find which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
 Keeping things simple, assume that: sex influences SBP and smoking; smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
 Create a `dagitty`  model to find out adjustment sets.